Skip to main content

 Directions issued to financial services businesses

-Under the MLWD Law the Minister has the power to give a direction to a person carrying on a financial services business in or from within Jersey, or to any legal person that is established under Jersey law that is carrying on financial services business in any part of the world (referred to as a relevant person).
+Under the MLWD Law, the Minister for External Relations has the power to give a direction to a person carrying on a financial services business in or from within Jersey, or to any legal person that is established under Jersey law that is carrying on financial services business in any part of the world (referred to as a relevant person).

-A direction may be given if one or more of the following conditions are met in relation to a country or territory outside Jersey, namely the:
+A direction may be given if one or more of the following conditions are met in relation to a country or territory outside Jersey:

-• FATF advises there is a risk of money laundering or terrorist financing in a country or territory
+• the Financial Action Task Force (FATF) advises that there is a risk of money laundering in a country or territory

 • provide information and documents